Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 Thanks to its virtual nature, it’s common for software as a service (SaaS) companies with digital products and business-to-business (B2B) companies that sell to multiple decision-makers to use an inside sales model.

-In the 1980s, “inside sales” differentiated telemarketing from high-value phone sales that were typical for B2B and business-to-consumer (B2C) practices.
+In the 1980s, “inside sales” differentiated telemarketing from high-value phone sales typical of B2B and business-to-consumer (B2C) practices.

-By the early 2000s, inside sales' meaning became sales conducted from an office or fully remotely rather than in the field or territory.
+By the early 2000s, the term “inside sales” came to mean sales conducted from an office or fully remotely, rather than in the field or a territory.

-When it comes to outside vs. inside sales, an inside sales strategy offers a lot of efficiencies.
+When it comes to outside vs. inside sales, an inside sales strategy offers significant efficiencies.
 For instance:

 Reps follow a well-defined, strategic sales process